Michael Nutter: Education

 In 2008, Nutter established the Mayor's Office of Education to work on the related goals of increasing the high school graduation rate to 80 percent by 2015 and raising the rate of Philadelphia residents with a college degree to 36 percent by 2018.
 Currently, the on-time high school graduation rate is 64 percent and the percentage of residents with a 4-year college degree or higher is 24.3 percent.
 Since, 2007, the high school graduation rate has increased by 11 percentage points.

 School funding

-The city has increased its annual funding to public education by $155 million since July 2010.

-On September 11, 2013, Nutter launched the Philadelphia Education Supplies Fund, a new fundraising campaign to provide funds to schools within the city in order to purchase consumable supplemental classroom supplies, including workbooks, paper, pens, and pencils.
-This fund was created to alleviate some of the hardships being experienced by high-poverty schools.
+On September 11, 2013, Nutter launched the Philadelphia Education Supplies Fund, a fundraising campaign to provide funds to schools within the city to purchase consumable supplemental classroom supplies, including workbooks, paper, pens, and pencils.
 Under the stated criteria, schools with at least a 50% free and reduced price lunch population were eligible to apply, and those with more than 75% free and reduced-price lunches will receive greater amounts, in each case based on enrollment.
 The city has contributed $200,000 to the fund, and intends to do the same for at least five years.
 Over $540,000 was raised for the fund and 255 schools will receive funds, this includes 209 School District of Philadelphia schools, 20 charters, 13 Archdiocesan, and 13 independent/private.